-Slowed and sidelined, some athletes struggle to return from ‘long haul’ covid
+Slowed and sidelined, some athletes struggle to return from long-haul covid

 ‘It doesn’t go away’

-Clemson Coach Dabo Swinney tried to persuade Foster to keep playing, Foster said, believing that a promising future still existed for him on the field.
+Clemson football coach Dabo Swinney tried to persuade Foster to keep playing, Foster said, believing that a promising future still existed for him on the field.
 The talent was there.
 The will and drive were there.
 But so was a virus that didn’t want to let go.

 “It’s hard to see your child go through something that he’s worked for his whole entire life,” said Foster’s mother, Teresa Padgett-Williamson.
 “If my son makes the right decisions and choices in life, he could have just as much money as an NFL player has, plus he’ll have his life.
 My biggest fear was him going back and not being at his best and falling dead on that field.”

 Football wasn’t Foster’s first love; that was basketball, until he stopped growing.
-“It’s not too many centers in the NBA that’s 6-2,” he said, laughing.
+“Not too many centers in the NBA that’s 6-2,” he said, laughing.
 But football came easiest.
 By the time he reached sixth grade, Foster was already an imposing 6 feet tall, so big that opposing parents questioned his age and opposing players fell to the ground to avoid getting hit by him.

-Foster would go on to become the top-rated high school recruit in the state of North Carolina.
-He played right away at Clemson, never redshirting, and helped the Tigers twice reach the national championship game, winning it all as a sophomore in 2018.
+Foster would go on to become the top-rated high school recruit in North Carolina.
+He played right away at Clemson, never redshirting, and helped the Tigers twice reach the national title game, winning it all as a sophomore in 2018.

 Last spring, NFL agents reached out to Padgett-Williamson to discuss his professional prospects.
 Foster flirted with leaving after his junior year but opted to return to complete his degree, possibly win another title and improve his draft positioning.

-The college football season briefly appeared in jeopardy, as medical experts from the SEC, the sport’s preeminent conference, told frustrated players they weren’t certain about the health risks of playing.
-But Foster’s teammate, Trevor Lawrence, and Ohio State’s Justin Fields led a group of players pushing for football’s return.
+The college football season briefly appeared in jeopardy as medical experts from the SEC, the sport’s preeminent conference, told frustrated players they weren’t certain about the health risks of playing.
+But Foster’s teammate Trevor Lawrence and Ohio State’s Justin Fields led a group of players pushing for football’s return.
 Foster supported those efforts.

 “You can get the virus anywhere.
 You can get the virus wearing your mask, washing your hands.
 Sooner or later, eventually, it’s going to come your way,” Foster said.
 “You can’t be scared.
 For me, I felt the safest place for us to be was around our team and in the facility.”

-But Clemson had an outbreak within the team, with 37 players — nearly one-third of the 120-man roster — testing positive.
+But Clemson had an outbreak within the team, with 37 players — nearly one-third of its 120-man roster — testing positive.
 Despite adhering to all of the protocols, Foster became infected but didn’t feel incapacitated until he started to resume training.
 At first, he thought he was just out of shape.
 But as the problems lingered and the mundane became unbearable, Foster knew he was dealing with something more complicated.

-“I kind of figured if I did get it, my struggles may be a little different that other people.
+“I kind of figured if I did get it, my struggles may be a little different than other people.
 I might not get over it as fast,” said Foster, who spent much of his first five years in and out of hospitals because of his asthma.
 “I never saw anything like this coming out of it.”

 Foster spent much of his time growing up around his great grandfather, Albert Padgett, a handyman, and learned to work with tools and gadgets.
 He was repairing bicycles in his neighborhood while in middle school and was always curious about how things were built.
 A two-time all-ACC academic selection, Foster graduated with a degree in construction science in December.

 His father, Ronald, owns a tractor-trailer company outside Raleigh, N.C.
 Foster plans to start his own trucking company in Greenville, S.C.
 Padgett-Williamson was a truck driver for 19 years before a back injury forced her to take a break.
-She plans to return to her old profession — “Quit is not in our DNA” — but wants to help Foster get his business off the ground.
+She plans to return to her old profession — “Quit is not in our DNA,” she said — but wants to help Foster get his business off the ground.

 Although he had the NFL on his mind when he left for Clemson, Foster had always planned to use football to get an education, he said, because professional football careers are only so long.
 And at Clemson, he said a regular conversation in the locker room was what players planned to do if their football careers were cut short for any reason.